akeed669/userManagementCrudProject/README.md

+# Run the below commands to initialize the local configuration file and to fetch all the data from the linked projects

+    git submodule init
+    git submodule update

 # Run the below command to build, create/recrate the images and attach them to containers and create a network and volume as defined in the docker-compose.yml file

     docker-compose up --build